 Paradise Peaks Hotel

 Perched high up in the Swiss alps, the Paradise Peaks Hotel is, according to Tin-Tin, “the highest hotel in Europe.”
+It appeared in “The Cham-Cham” (1966).

 The Creighton-Ward Mansion is the Kent home of Lady Penelope.
 Built in the eighteenth century, it has been subtly modernized with infrared burglar alarms, inter-room video communications and a forensic lab.